hosontoMS/hosonto-server/README.md

 - configuration is the relevant configuration options using nconf [a sample can be copied from](test/config/index.js)

+### Exported Modules

+- HosontoServer: The main class to create the server, adding hosonto Event execution and Automation api's
+- MongoDBConnector: The main mongoDB adapter
+- MongoAccessHelper: The security and access controller for mongoDB

 ## Author ⭐

 👤 **Hosonto MS**